ghamza-rust/ghamza-rust.github.io/src/object-oriented/ecapsulation.md

 # distance=1.414214
 ```

-But then came OO in the form of C++, and the perfect encapsulation of C was broken.
+Encapsulation was weakened when OO in the form of C++ was introduced.

-The C++ compiler needs to know the size of the instances of each class, so it needs the member variables of a class to be declared in the header file of that class.
+The member variables of a class must be stated in the header file of that class in order for the C++ compiler to know the size of the instances of each class.
 So our `Point` program changed to look like this:

 ```cpp
 // point.h